Tandberg, The Age

 - Essentially despite taxpayers spending billions of dollars on Myki and PTV systems, PTV is apparently unable to use these systems to unblock cards, delete pending blocking actions or prevent dormant blocking actions from being transferred to the wrong card.
 And here I thought those unique Myki card ID numbers might be useful for something.
 Here's a tip for PTV and the PTO - at my work I routinely create automated solutions (e.g. workflows) that ensure pending actions are only applied to the intended item by checking unique IDs and using filters.
 It doesn't have to be costly, time-consuming or complex to get system design right.
 It's certainly not the case that to get the benefits of automation in one area you need to live with such obvious bugs.
 And if a system design has obvious defects the correct resolution is to remediate them not try to convince adversely affected customers that their issues are minor wrinkles in a great feature.
 Despite Janine Young's referral, I have no doubt I won't hear back from PTV (e.g. Alan Fedda, Director of Customer Services) about any plans to fix these issues.

 The PTV call centre recently transitioned from one call centre provider to another.
 During the transition period, PTV experienced delays in consumers receiving contact.
 PTV attributes the transition as to why you did not receive contact regarding your Refund and Reimbursement Form.
-PTV offers an apology in recognition of this.
+PTV offers an apology in recognition of this.- Ultimately, I can only agree with the Public Transport Users Association (PTUA) which claimed in 2010 that accountability was a mess: "This tangle of bureaucracy means that public transport in Victoria doesn't work as well as it could and should."
+It provided this handy spaghetti diagram of a system that is purposely designed to avoid accountability for resolving deficiencies and issues.

 PTO Correspondence P2014/1715 to Adrian Lobo - 8 Aug 2014